-Troy Smith is an economist at the RAND Corporation and professor at the Pardee RAND Graduate School.
+Troy Smith is an economist at the RAND Corporation and professor of policy analysis at the Pardee RAND Graduate School.
 His research is in applied microeconomics focusing on education, entrepreneurship, development, and labor.

 Smith researches productivity in environments where it is difficult to measure, and how the productivity of organizations interacts with the markets in which they operate.
 Previous research has focused on business in developing countries by examining the effects of private equity investment on Indian firms, and on education in the United States by examining the supply of private schooling and the effect of public-school policies on the private school market.

 Before beginning his Ph.D., Smith worked as an economic consultant at Charles River Associates in Boston, as a research associate at Harvard Business School for the required first year M.B.A. strategy course, and as a researcher at the Small Enterprise Finance Center in the Institute for Financial Management and Research in Chennai, India.
 Smith holds an M.S. and a Ph.D. in economics from Stanford University, and a B.S. in economics and international studies with minors in math and African studies from Brigham Young University.